tomarrell/blog/posts/healthy_teams.md

 Now churn of engineers is not uncommon, but high churn has significant costs to any business and team morale.
 Hence, keeping it minimal is certainly preferable.

 It's part of human nature to want to feel like we are making a contribution in some way.
 This is especially true of engineers when it comes to technical discussions.
-Someone who does not feel their opinion is valued will very quickly disengage and likely take up an opportunity where their opinion is valued.
+Someone who does not feel their opinion is valued will very quickly disengage and likely take up an opportunity where their opinion is more valued.

 This is one of the key aspects to a healthy team.
 Making sure everyone feels like they contribute in a meaningful way within the team.
 The same goes for engineers of all levels when it comes to technical discussions.
 Yet it is often those that have less experience who are more susceptible to not having their opinions heard or valued.